onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 97:39
 absolutely I don't think they have a
 97:42
-chance tape script 5.15 won Kelly's job
+chance tapescript 5.15 won Kelly's job
 97:51
 is really stressful isn't it absolutely
 97:53